 It easily serves a crowd, it's budget friendly and most importantly, it's a great way to warm up and fill up on those crisp fall days when football is enjoyed the most.

-This month, The Recipe ReDux, is partnering with Sabra Hummus and their #TwoSpoons campaign to show how easily hummus helps round out a healthy tailgating menu.
+The Recipe ReDux partnered with Sabra Hummus and their #TwoSpoons campaign to show how easily hummus helps round out a healthy tailgating menu.
 Sure, you could easily just open a container and serve it with your favorite veggies and chips (and seldom do I arrive at a tailgating tent and not see Sabra on site!)
 But you can also cook with hummus to help ensure you're getting a good source of fiber-rich beans in other dishes, like today's Vegetarian White Bean Chili.
 By using Sabra hummus to thicken this dish, I've cut way down on the prep and cooking time of a traditional white bean chili leaving you more time for game-watching and less time game-prepping.

 Question: Do you prefer a more nosh and nibble or full meal tailgating table?
 For me, it depends on the time we plan to eat on the day of the game.
 What about you?

 Be sure to check out how my fellow ReDux members are serving #TwoSpoons of Sabra Hummus on their tailgating menu by clicking through the gallery below.

 Recipe note: This is a vegetarian white bean chili, but if you'd like to add chicken, simply double the water (or sub low-sodium chicken broth) and add 1 to 2 cups of shredded chicken.
 As the chili stands you may need to thin further with water or broth.